 Time – There is a common misconception out there that if you don’t do your Bible reading before you go to work in the morning, you’re somehow less spiritual than those early birds who get up at 3:00 a.m. and read for two hours.
 First, there is no right or wrong time to read God’s Word.
 I know there are some who say, “You have to start the day right, so you should read in the morning.”
 I used to buy into that thinking until I worked from 11:00 p.m. to 7:00 a.m. for four years.
 My morning was 10:30 p.m.!

 The most important thing when choosing a time, in my opinion, is picking a time when you are most apt to be conscious, and least likely to be distracted.
 For me, morning just doesn’t work.
 It never has.
 As an aside, 2:00-3:30 p.m. would not work either.
-For some reason I’m always a little weary around that time.
+For some reason, I’m always a little weary around that time.
 However, for me, in the evening, after the kids are in bed, is a great time to sit down and commune with God.

 One of the things that contributes to drudgery in devotional life is too much routine and legalism.
 I would encourage you, if you’re experiencing a bit of drudgery in your routine, to mix it up a bit.
 Start by picking a different time.
 Try doing it at a different time every day.
 Lunch-time, morning, before dinner, after dinner, before bed, etc. Be intentional about it, but mix it up.

 Location – Location is another key element in removing the drudgery.
-I discovered that sometimes I start to doze off, especially when I’ve try to do my devotions in the morning.
+I discovered that sometimes I start to doze off, especially when I’ve tried to do my devotions in the morning.
 One trick I learned is going to a public place.
-What’s kind of eery about studying in a McDonald’s, Denny’s, Starbucks etc. is that even though you are in a public place, it’s strangely private.
+What’s kind of eerie about studying in a McDonald’s, Denny’s, Starbucks, etc. is that even though you are in a public place, it’s strangely private.
 If you know a lot of people who frequent the location you’ve selected, this might not work.
 I’ve found, though, that people don’t interrupt you if you’re reading by yourself.
 Also, the public nature of the venue keeps you from falling asleep and drooling on yourself (or your Bible).

 If you’re facing some drudgery, change up WHERE you read your Bible and pray.
 Try reading in the car one day.
 Leave early for work and do your reading in the parking lot before you go in.
-Try a public venue like McDonald’s, Denny’s or a local diner.
+Try a public venue like McDonald’s, Denny’s, or a local diner.
 Do you have a local library?
 Some public libraries have cubicle-like desks where you can read privately.
 The nice thing about a library is that it’s usually quiet, but you’ll be less likely to doze off or be distracted.

 Reading Plan – Sometimes the best thing to do when you’re stuck in a rut with a Bible reading plan is to abandon it altogether.
 I know for those of you who set New Year’s resolutions this may produce a sense of failure or guilt.
 Listen carefully, there’s no Bible reading plan in the Bible!
 So if it helps a little, your Bible reading plan is extra-biblical.
 There’s nothing wrong with these plans, but they do end up producing a false sense of guilt, or pride, depending on the circumstances.

 For those who are trying hard to read God’s Word according to a plan, you may feel as though you have failed God if you don’t complete the plan.
 That’s foolishness.
 However, do you want to know what’s even more foolish?
 Thinking that because you read through the Bible in a year, completed a plan, and checked off all the boxes, you’re some sort of success.
 Reading the Bible through seventeen times in your life will not get you a closer seat to Christ in Glory.
-I don’t want to take away from those who regularly read the Bible through, but as I said before, there’s no prize for mere reading.
+I don’t want to take away from those who regularly read the Bible through but, as I said before, there’s no prize for mere reading.

 The prize for reading God’s Word…is God’s Word.
 God reveals himself to us as his Spirit illuminates our minds and excites our hearts with the truths of who he is, who we are, and what he is doing.
-When we start looking at reading God’s Word as a chore, or a means to end, rather than the end itself, drudgery is sure to set in.
+When we start looking at reading God’s Word as a chore, or a means to an end, rather than the end itself, drudgery is sure to set in.
 Break up the monotony by mixing things up, remember to always pray first, and do whatever is necessary to keep from reading just to read.